Mourinho suffers first ever opening-day defeat in Everton reverse | Goal.com

 It is the first time in Mourinho's 20-year coaching career that the Portuguese has started the league season with a loss.

-The 57-year-old had a record of 11 wins and seven draws in his sides' first league matches of the season before the Toffees got the better of them in the Tottenham Hotspur Stadium.
+The 57-year-old had a record of 11 wins and seven draws in his sides' first league matches of the season before the Toffees got the better of Spurs at the Tottenham Hotspur Stadium.

 In the Premier League, it is just the second time a Mourinho side has dropped points in their maiden game, with Swansea the only other team to come away with a point when they drew 2-2 in 2015-16.

-While opening day defeats may be rare for the former Real Madrid, Inter and Manchester United boss, the north London outfit have had more of their fair share of them.
+While opening-day defeats may be rare for the former Real Madrid, Inter and Manchester United boss, the north London outfit have had more than their fair share of them.
 Although it was the first time in five years that Spurs have lost on matchday one, only West Ham have begun more Premier League campaigns with a defeat, having been bested 14 times.

 1 - José Mourinho has been defeated on the opening matchday of a league campaign for the first time in his managerial career in what is his 19th such match, winning 11 and drawing seven of the previous 18 before today.
 Skewed. pic.twitter.com/zkT1zn4fXO— OptaJoe (@OptaJoe) September 13, 2020